Arthur Hall (English politician): Life

 On 27 November 1585 Hall is said to have been elected for a third time M.P. for Grantham; but on 12 December notice was given to the House of Commons that he had not attended during the session.
 To the parliament returned in October 1586 he was not re-elected, but he brought an action against the borough of Grantham for arrears of wages due to him as member in an earlier parliament.
 On 2 December 1586 Hall's claim was referred to a committee of the House of Commons, and he agreed to forego the demand on 21 March 1587.

 Hall was in trouble again in 1588.
 He was in the Fleet Prison as early as June, and in October he wrote to Burghley from prison regretting that he had left Burghley's service, and that the queen was incensed against him.
 He intended (he said) to remove himself by habeas corpus to the King's Bench prison.
 He submitted to the council in November, and was thereupon released from prison.
 Early in 1591 he mentions, in further letters to Burghley, his quarrel with the widow Frances Radclyffe, Countess of Sussex, the injuries he sustained by his long confinement in the Tower, and the anxieties caused him by the enmity of one Richard More, who claimed his lands.
 In 1597 Burghley interceded with the barons of the exchequer, who pressed him for payment of £400 which he owed the crown.
 On 28 November 1604 he pointed out, in a letter to James I, the corruptions prevalent in the elections to the newly summoned parliament, and advised an immediate dissolution.
-His son Cecil married Elizabeth Griffin, daughter of Edward Griffin (d.
-1612) of Dingley, Northamptonshire and Mary Conyers.
+His son Cecil married Elizabeth Griffin, daughter of Edward Griffin (died 1612) of Dingley, Northamptonshire and Mary Conyers.